jnmartin84/doom64-dc/README.md

 dump the original N64 Doom 64 IWAD from the ROM

-    dd if=doom64.z64 of=doom64-dc/d64dcprep/wadfiles/doom64.wad bs=1 skip=408848 count=6101168
+    dd if=doom64.z64 of=~/doom64-dc/d64dcprep/wadfiles/doom64.wad bs=1 skip=408848 count=6101168

-Run Doom64ex's WADGEN against doom64.z64 to dump DOOM64.WAD.
+Run Doom64ex's WADGEN against `doom64.z64` to dump a PC version of `DOOM64.WAD`.

 OR

-Use the Steam Doom 64 version of DOOM64.WAD
+Use the Steam Doom 64 PC version of DOOM64.WAD

-I'm going to call this the PC wad.

 Either way, put the PC wad somewhere else not in the repo directory tree, we don't want to mess things up.